 No. While certain other immigration fees can be waived, the I-130 and I-485 cannot, nor can either of the NVC fees.

 What documents do I need to start the process with Immigration?

-As discussed above, you will need to file an I-130 petition and possibly an I-485 petition, depending on whether your relative is in the U.S. You will need proof of your immigration status, plus proof of the family relationship.
-The best way to prove family relationships is original or certified birth certificates.
+As discussed above, you will need to file an I-130 petition and possibly an I-485 petition, depending on whether your relative is in the U.S. You will need proof of your immigration status, plus proof of the family relationship including original or certified birth certificates, or marriage certificates.
 Any document that is not in English must be translated into English by a competent translator.

 - A copy of your marriage certificate;